osuAkatsuki/website-docs/en/tos.md

 old_id: 9
 ---

 Thank you for playing on Akatsuki!
 By playing, you agree to follow the below guidelines.
-Doing so could warrant immediate removal from our services.
+Not doing so could warrant immediate removal from our services.

 - Absolutely no botting, cheating, or hacking.
 This includes any method of giving yourself an unfair advantage over other players.
 - If you see someone breaking the rules, report them in-game or in our discord.
 Knowingly helping someone who breaks our terms of service can lead to removal from our services.